 You can also pay for your company’s expenses with your business card or checking account.
 Also, make sure it is the business’s full name on the bill and not your own.

 Just like every entity out there, CRAs such as Equifax and Experian are only as good as their files.

 If your business’s name is like another’s, or your name is a lot like another company owner’s, there could be some oversights.

 So monitor those reports, and your small business report at Dun & Bradstreet, PAYDEX.
 Stay on top of these reports.
 And dispute charges with paperwork and transparent communications.
 Do not just let them stay wrong!
 You can repair this!

-And while you’re at it, monitor the credit reporting agency which only handles personal and not small business credit, TransUnion.
+And while you’re at it, monitor the CRA which only handles personal credit, TransUnion.

-If you do not know how to pull a credit report, do not worry.
+If you do not know how to pull a report, do not worry.
 It is easy.
-Just use Google to find the links to the CRAs.

-Business credit is credit in a business’s name.
-It doesn’t tie to a business owner’s individual credit, not even if the owner is a sole proprietor and the only employee of the business.
-As a result, a business owner’s business and consumer credit scores can be very different.
+This is credit in a business’s name.
+It doesn’t tie to a business owner’s records, not even if the owner is a sole proprietor and the only employee of the business.
+As a result, a business owner’s business and consumer scores can be very different.